JustinRaver/Coding-Bat/README.md

 # Coding-Bat

-My solutions to all the coding problems shown at Coding Bat.
+My solutions to all of the coding problems shown at Coding Bat.
 While these problems are all easy, they're great practice when trying to get more comfortable with basic java and the skills needed to solve more difficult problems.